awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 ## Permissions requirements<a name="replication-permissions"></a>

 In order to start replication, you must include the `es:ESCrossClusterGet` permission on the remote \(leader\) domain\.
-We recommend the following IAM policy on the remote domain \(which also lets you perform other operations, such as indexing documents and performing standard searches\):
+We recommend the following IAM policy on the remote domain\.
+This policy also lets you perform other operations, such as indexing documents and performing standard searches:

 ```
 {